Human right to water and sanitation: International context

-The WHO/UNICEF Joint Monitoring Programme for Water Supply and Sanitation reported that 663 million people did not have access to improved sources of drinking water and more than 2.4 billion people lacked access to basic sanitation services in 2015.
+The WHO/UNICEF Joint Monitoring Programme for Water Supply and Sanitation reported that 663 million people lacked access to improved sources of drinking water and more than 2.4 billion people lacked access to basic sanitation services in 2015.
 Access to clean water is a major problem for many parts of the world.
-Acceptable sources include "household connections, public standpipes, boreholes, protected dug wells, protected springs and rainwater collections."
+Acceptable sources include "household connections, public standpipes, boreholes, protected dug wells, protected springs and rainwater collections".
 Although 9 percent of the global population lacks access to water, there are "regions particularly delayed, such as Sub-Saharan Africa".
-The UN further emphasizes that "about 1.5 million children under the age of five die each year and 443 million school days are lost because of water- and sanitation-related diseases."
+The UN further emphasizes that "about 1.5 million children under the age of five die each year and 443 million school days are lost because of water- and sanitation-related diseases".
 In 2022, over 2 billion people, 25% of the world's population, lacked consistent access to clean drinking water.
 4.2 billion lacked access to safe sanitation services.
 By 2024, new estimates are much higher, with 4.4 billion people in low- and middle-income countries lacking access to safe household drinking water.